dapr/proposals/20250429-RS-scheduler-broadcast-job-type.md

 Since the job will be created abstractedly from the application by the runtime, the name will be generated with the following form; `__internal__$actor-type__$actor-id`.
 This job type will return an `already exists` error if a PUT is attempted on an existing durable Actor ID.
 The data field of the job will include a `common.InvokeRequest` proto message, detailing how the actor will be invoked.
-The HTTP Verb of the invocation request defined will be ignored, in favour of always using a PUT or DELETE.
+The HTTP Verb of the app Actor invocation request defined will be ignored, in favour of always using a POST or DELETE.

 Schedule:
 ```json